 I’ve inserted some Google images of the greatest attractions on this little tropical island.
 I’ve been to many already and will be going to the ones I haven’t in a few weeks!

 The first stop I’ll be taking you on is the little village outside of Taichung where my dad grew up.
 It’s in the suburbs of the city and surrounded by farmland.
+When I come back to Taiwan, I usually spend most of my time in Taipei (of which there are already thousands of blog posts and YouTube videos on).
+So for this series, I decided to make Nantou the main focus since most of my time in Taipei will be spent with my grandparents and not traveling around.

 The island of Taiwan is mountainous and tropical.
 The temperatures in the summertime reach the nineties and humidity is always at a high 70-90%.
 Until my trip to Shanghai, I’ll be spending some quality down time in the countryside.
 In the past, I’ve dreaded coming back here because we still stayed at the run-down cottage that he grew up in.
 Being a city girl, I found it difficult to go from the high standards of living in the US to the very simplistic style of the 1960s.
 After both my grandparents passed, my dad and I stay at our new modern house in the same neighborhood.
 But this visit, I found a whole new love for his old dying village, its shabbiness and all.